Braindeiko01/Arena-Real/README.md

 If your environment lacks internet access, configure a mirror in `settings.xml` that points to an accessible Maven repository.

+## Transaction approval flow

+When an admin marks a transaction as **ENTREGADA** in the admin console:

+1. `AdminService` calls `TransaccionService.aprobarTransaccion` in the admin backend.
+2. The admin backend sends two requests to the main backend:
+   - `/api/actualizar-saldo` triggers a balance refresh via SSE.
+   - `/api/internal/notify-transaction-approved` emits a `transaccion-aprobada` SSE event.
+3. The user client listens to these events with `useTransactionUpdates` to update its balance and show a toast.
+   If the connection was lost, the hook refreshes data when the page becomes visible or after reconnecting.
 ## Firestore chat migration

 Some early deployments stored chats under `chats/{chatId}/chats/{subId}`.
 The frontend only looks at the `chats/` collection, so these documents need to be copied to the root collection.
 A helper script is available in `front/scripts/migrateChats.ts`.